-All experiments are performed in a microfluidic setup, with the relevant enzymes encapsulated in beads and compartmentalized in a Continuously Stirred Tank Reactor (CSTR), while relevant substrates, inhibitors, and buffer are flown in via syringes attached to a pump setup, as shown in figure 1A-B. We generally assume that the enzymatic reactions behave according to a Michaelis-Menten-like mechanism, although other mechanisms might also be considered, and add flow-dependent terms to model the dynamics of the flow reactor.
+All experiments are performed in a microfluidic setup, with the relevant enzymes encapsulated in beads and compartmentalized in a Continuously Stirred Tank Reactor (CSTR), while relevant substrates, inhibitors, and buffer are flown in via syringes attached to a pump setup, as shown in figure 1A-B and described in more detail in ref xx.
+We generally assume that the enzymatic reactions behave according to a Michaelis-Menten-like mechanism, although other mechanisms might also be considered, and add flow-dependent terms to model the dynamics of the flow reactor.
 Inclusion of these flow-terms yields the following system of Ordinary Differential Equations (ODEs) for a single-substrate single-product reaction: